Gilbert Rugby

-Gilbert Rugby is a sports equipment manufacturing brand, specialising in rugby union and netball.
+Gilbert Rugby is a British sports equipment manufacturing brand, specialising in rugby union and netball.
 The company is mostly known for its rugby union balls, having been official supplier for every World Cup since 1995.

 History

-The company was established by William Gilbert, a cobbler, in 1823, who along with his nephew, James, developed footballs for the neighbouring Rugby School.
+One of the oldest sports companies in the world, the company was established by William Gilbert, a cobbler, in 1823, who along with his nephew, James, developed footballs for the neighbouring Rugby School.
 In 2002, after experiencing financial difficulties following a management buyout, Gilbert was purchased by Grays International.